totminaekaterina/ANYLOC/README.md

 ## Examples

-The example folder's repository includes notebooks for the first and fourth experiments to enhance clarity.
+The example folder's repository includes notebooks for the second and fourth experiments to enhance clarity.